coot/free-category/README.md

 This package contains efficient free category using realtime queues (C. Okasaki 'Pure Functional Data Structures') and another one using CPS style.
-Also free arrows are included and free Kleisli categories.
+Also free arrows and free Kleisli categories are included.

-Free categories are useful to model state machines in a simple yet type safe way and for that purpose `Kleisli` categroies are a very useful target which allows to include monadic computations.
+Free categories are useful to model state machines in a simple yet type safe manner.
+For that purpose `Kleisli` categroies are a very useful target which allows to include monadic computations.
 This packge contains a useful generalisation of `Kliesli` categories captured by `EffCategory` class (effectful categories), and a (free) transformer which lifts a category to